Vladimir-Moskalenko/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 Users will need to use a USB hub for installation and post-OS updates when patches are cleaned:

-However, the driver has recently been weakened starting from Sonoma, which means even some USB hubs may not work properly.
+However, the driver has recently been weakened starting from Sonoma, which means some USB hubs may not work properly.

-An alternative way is making sure to enable "Remote Login" in General -> Sharing before updating, which will enable SSH.
+An alternative way is to make sure to enable "Remote Login" in General -> Sharing before updating, which will enable SSH.
 That means you can take control using Terminal in another system by typing `ssh username@lan-ip-address` and your password.

 After that run Post Install Volume Patching by typing `/Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch_sys_vol` and finally `sudo reboot`.